osamaalagooz/trivia/README.md

 ## User guideline :

-To play the game should be at least 6 questions at the choosen category.
+To play the game should be at least 6 questions at the chosen category.

 ## Getting Started: